Austerby: Austerby Manor House

 Austerby Manor House is a late 16th century to early 17th century manor house in the estate of Bourne Abbey (and is sometimes stated as the residence of the abbot of Bourne).
-Following the dissolution of the monasteries, it eventually was inherited by the Trollope family (raised to the peerage as the Trollope baronets).
+Following the dissolution of the monasteries, the manor eventually was inherited by the Trollope family (later raised to the peerage as the Trollope baronets).

-Most notably, the eastern section of the house for some time served as a bakery, giving that section the name 'The Old Bakehouse'.
 It was mentioned in Nikolaus Pevsner's Buildings of England series in the Lincolnshire volume.

+For some time, continuing into the late 20th century, the eastern section of the house served as a bakery, then known as Austerby Bakery, giving that section the modern name 'The Old Bakehouse'.
 Presently it is subdivided into 2 properties, numbers 74 and 76, with additional residences in the former gardens south of it.